cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 schematic.
 Such a connection - called a "virtual connection" - is allowed and will be compiled into the schematic.
 When the schematic is built in the Mindustry map and later a compatible block is added at the position of the virtual connection, the connection will be automatically made.

-At this moment it is not verified that the connection is valid.
-Be careful not to create a connection that would be out of range, or impossible (such as diagonal connections for bridges).

 The following block types can be connected to at most one block: